chrlic/nginx-appd-metrics/README.md

 At this point, there should be a deployment *opentelemetry-operator* in the namespace *opentelemetry* with associated pod like *opentelemetry-operator-785bbd55fd-gff8f*.

+See also documentation at https://github.com/open-telemetry/opentelemetry-operator

 ### Start the OpenTelemetry collector

 OpenTelemetry collector can be started standalone, but the easier method is using OpenTelemetry Operator to handle the collectors lifecycle.
 In the directory `nginx/auto/instrument` is a file `collector.yaml` with an example how to run a collector with all the features we need, i.e. getting metrics out of Nginx traces and sending them to AppDynamics event service (Analytics).

 There are following parameters in the `collector.yaml` file that need to be changed based on the target AppDynamiccs controller environment:

-* <CONTROLLER-ACCOUNT> - typically something like *company* in front of .saas.appdynamics.com
+* `<CONTROLLER-ACCOUNT>` - typically something like *company* in front of .saas.appdynamics.com
-* <CONTROLLER-HOSTNAME> - typically something like *company.saas.appdynamics.com*
+* `<CONTROLLER-HOSTNAME>` - typically something like *company.saas.appdynamics.com*
-* <CONTROLLER-OTEL-ENDPOINT> - something like https://fra-sls-agent-api.saas.appdynamics.com, the correct URL for the target controller can be found on the OTel tab under Configuration submenu and then under Exporters tab on the *Configure OpenTelemetry collector for AppDynamics* screen.
+* `<CONTROLLER-OTEL-ENDPOINT>` - something like https://fra-sls-agent-api.saas.appdynamics.com, the correct URL for the target controller can be found on the OTel tab under Configuration submenu and then under Exporters tab on the *Configure OpenTelemetry collector for AppDynamics* screen.
-* <CONTROLLER-OTEL-API-KEY> - on the same screen as above, on the bottom, there's a *Access Key* section.
+* `<CONTROLLER-OTEL-API-KEY>` - on the same screen as above, on the bottom, there's a *Access Key* section.
 Click the *Show* button to get the access key value
-* <CONTROLLER-EVENT-SERVICE-URL> - something like https://fra-ana-api.saas.appdynamics.com, the correct value depends on the AWS hosting site of the controller.
+* `<CONTROLLER-EVENT-SERVICE-URL>` - something like https://fra-ana-api.saas.appdynamics.com, the correct value depends on the AWS hosting site of the controller.
 The URL for the target controller can be found in the documentation at [Saas IP ranges](https://docs.appdynamics.com/appd/24.x/24.11/en/cisco-appdynamics-essentials/getting-started/saas-domains-and-ip-ranges), look for *Analytics*
-* <CONTROLLER-GLOBAL-ACCOUNT-NAME> - this can be found in the controller under Settings (now under user login icon) -> Admin -> License - tab Account (on the top line), field *Global Account Name*
+* `<CONTROLLER-GLOBAL-ACCOUNT-NAME>` - this can be found in the controller under Settings (now under user login icon) -> Admin -> License - tab Account (on the top line), field *Global Account Name*
-* <CONTROLLER-EVENT-SERVICE-API-KEY> - this needs to be likely created in the target controller.
+* `<CONTROLLER-EVENT-SERVICE-API-KEY>` - this needs to be likely created in the target controller.
 Go to Analytics -> Configuration -> API Keys tab.
 Click *Add* button, give the key a name and optionally description.
 Then assign appropriate access rights to the key.
 Select *Custom Analytics Events Permissions* and select all three boxes: *Can Manage Schema*, *Can Query all Custom Analytics Events*, *Can Publish all Custom Analytics Events*.
 Once you click the *Create* button, API Key will be displayed.
 This is the value you need.
 Before closing the window with the API key displayed, make sure you have copied the value.
 It will not be accessible again, new key would have to be created.

 At this stage, time interval buckets can be also modified if needed.